resynth1943/no-blm-promos/README.md

 **All contributions are welcome**.
 Submit a merge request if you'd like to add or site, or an issue if you'd like to remove an ineffective / false filter.

-If your issue with this repository is purely of political substance, please take it elsewhere.
-I'll immediately close issues which 'disagree' with this, since they're irrelevant to the project.
-I will not take harrassment as a result of creating this repository, and any violators of this will be reported to GitHub with swiftness and precision.
+**If your issue with this repository is purely of political substance, please take it elsewhere.**

+I'll immediately close issues which challenge the aim of this repository, since they're not really contributing to the project.
+I will not take harrassment as a result of creating this repository, and any violators of this will be reported to their respective platforms with swiftness and precision.

+## License

+Feel free to suggest a license in an issue.
+I have not decided on one yet, but opinions are always welcome.